jjmschofield/Runner/README.md

 The brief also specifies that this calculation might change soon.

 There are two approaches to solving this:
- * Store calculations and update them in the future when the algo changes
+ * Store calculations and update them in the future with a db migration when the algo changes
  * Do not store calculations and generate them on request

-The later has been employed here, to prevent storing data which we know is going to have be updated in bulk anyway.
-This kepes the solution flexible and adaptive in the short term.
+The later has been employed here, to prevent storing data which we know is going to have be updated in bulk anyway and there doesn't appear to be a documented requirement to keep this data in a concrete fashion.
+This kepes the solution flexible and adaptive in the short term by keeping the ammount of data we store and need to reason about minimal.

-The choices between were to do this calculation were:
+The choices between where to do this calculation are:

+ * UI Layer
  * API layer
  * Data layer

+The data layer was picked as:
+ * A single migration to the database will update the calculation used by any dependent services or clients without code changes, reversing this deicsion if it is a bad one
-The data layer was picked to prevent the `user` and `activities` API's from needing to request one anothers data.
+ * It prevents the `user` and `activities` API's from needing to request one anothers data
+ * We don't need to worry about updating clients to improve the calculation (more of an issue for mobile then web really)

 A view is used to accomplish this along with a number of stored procedures to do the work.
 This has the following drawbacks:

  * Weight is not stored along with the run
     * The calculation will always be based on the users **current** weight and not their weight at the time of the run
-    * A weight wehich fluctuates dramatically will produce noticable effects on the data
+    * A weight which fluctuates dramatically will produce noticable effects on the data
     * Weight could be stored along with the run - however this is duplication of data and is breaking the constraints of our compliant data store
  * At very large scale performance may become an issue
     * The choice at this point is either to turn this into a materialized view or to begin writing the values

+Once the algo is decided, the proceudre which inserts a new run into the database should be extended to add a field calculated by the stored procedure presently doing the calculation.

 ## Warnings and Technical Debt
 * **This solution provides no authorization or authentication**